seng438-winter-2022/seng438-a4-JacobLansang/Assignment4-Report.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy

+A way to discuss equivalent mutants, is by analyzing the mutants to see what line of code it effects and whether or not it survives.
+IF multiple mutants make similar changes to the code on the same line, and all survive, it is reasonable to assume that they are equivalent mutants.

+Some equivalent mutants in DataUtilities:
+Line 104: less than to greater than AND less than to greater or equal -> both mutations survived and made very similar changes to the code
+Line 130: post-increment/decrement of local variable number 2 -> both mutations survived and made identical changes to the code in terms of how it operates
+Line 213: post-increment/decrement of local variable number 3 -> both mutations survived and made identical changes to the code in terms of how it operates

+some equivalent mutants in Range:
+Line 123: post-increment/decrement of field upper -> both mutations survived and made very similar changes to the code Line 157: pre-increment/decrement of field b0 -> both mutations survived and made very similar changes to the code Line 189: not equal to less than AND not equal to less than or equal -> both mutations survived and made very similar changes to the code

+The above methodology was applied for finding the equivalent mutants,

 # A discussion of what could have been done to improve the mutation score of the test suites

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing